syncfusion-content/winui-docs/winui/Barcode/Symbology-Types.md

 UPC Barcode

-## Two Dimensional Barcodes
+## 2D Barcodes
-Two dimensional Barcode is a way to represent information via two-dimensional approach.
-It is similar to one dimensional Barcode, but can represent more data per unit area.
+2D Barcode is a way to represent information via two-dimensional approach.
+It is similar to 1D Barcode, but can represent more data per unit area.

+The supported 2D barcode symbologies

 * QR Code
 * Data Matrix

 ### QR Code
-The [QRBarcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Controls.Barcode.QRBarcode.html) is a two dimensional symbology that is popularly used in automotive industry.
+The [QRBarcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Controls.Barcode.QRBarcode.html) is a 2D barcode symbology that is popularly used in automotive industry.
 It is known for fast readability and greater storage capacity.

 {% tabs %}
 {% highlight xaml %}